Leadership

 Queens

-Farihah Akhtar, Lead Astoria Organizer
+Farihah Akhtar, Senior Lead Organizer & Lead Astoria Organizer

 Farihah joined CAAAV in 2020, as the Leadership Development Manager and Youth Organizer.
 She has been organizing and building power since 2014.
 Born and raised in Queens, she takes inspiration from the resiliency of her immigrant mother.
 She studied Sociology & Political Science at Binghamton University—delving deep into the impact of racial capitalism globally.
 She learned to organize while building a grassroots organization in Upstate New York.
 Farihah is dedicated to building power with working-class Black, brown, and Asian people because she believes a different world is necessary and possible.